 - Switch off all electrical appliances, especially those that have heating elements.

-- Unplug ‘surge-sensitive’ equipment, such as computers and video recorders.
+- Unplug ‘surge-sensitive’ equipment, such as computers.

 - Keep one light switch turned on so you know when the power returns.

 - Telephone your electricity provider for updates on the status of the blackout.